 The State's policy on maximum per-unit subsidy is to be based on modest housing units with similar amenities and taking into account local market conditions.
-IHDA will use the same criteria that it uses under its HOME/Qualified Allocation Plan (QAP).
+IHDA will use the same criteria that it uses under its HOME/Qualified Allocaton Plan (QAP).
 These limits will be based on hard construction costs.
-Location factors in to the variance between the Chicago and metro set asides and separating other metro and non-metro set asides.
+Location factors in to the variance between the Chicago and Metro set-asides and separating Other Metro and Non-Metro set-asides.

 These standards were established by an analysis of the current Construction Cost Database for issuance with the 2024-2025 QAP.
-IHDA will provide non-federal funds to areas where needed, to bridge gaps between maximum per-unit costs under the national HTF and actual construction cost within IHDA's Cost Limits.
+IHDA will provide non-federal funds to areas where needed, to bridge gaps.between maximum per-unit costs under the federal HTF and actual construction cost within IHDA's Cost Limits.

-The total cost per unit takes into considerations soft costs, which are based on the statewide cap, and will not exceed 20% of allowable hard costs for this program.
-The total cost will be based on geographic location as explained above.
+The total cost-per unit takes into consideration soft costs, which are based on the statewide cap, and will not exceed 20% of allowable hard costs for this program.
+The total cost will be based on geographic locaton as explained above.